Tausret

 Tausret, also spelled Tawosret or Twosret (d.
-1189 BCE) was the last known ruler and the final pharaoh of the Nineteenth Dynasty of Egypt.
+1188 BC) was the last known ruler and the final pharaoh of the Nineteenth Dynasty of Egypt.

 She is recorded in Manetho's Epitome as "Thuoris, who in Homer is called Polybus, husband of Alcandra, and in whose time Troy was taken."
 She was said to have ruled Egypt for seven years, but this figure included the nearly six-year reign of Siptah, her predecessor.
 Tausret simply assumed Siptah's regnal years as her own.

-While her sole independent reign would have lasted for perhaps one to one and a half years, from 1191-89 BC, this number now appears more likely to be two full years instead, possibly longer.
-Excavation work by the University of Arizona Egyptian Expedition on her memorial temple ("temple of millions of years") at Gournah strongly suggests that it was completed and functional during her reign and that Tausret started a regnal year 9, which means that she had two and possibly three independent years of rule, once one deducts the nearly six-year reign of Siptah.
+While her sole independent reign could have lasted for perhaps one to one and a half years, from 1191-89 BC, this number now appears more likely to be closer to three full years instead.
+Excavation work by the University of Arizona Egyptian Expedition on her memorial temple ("temple of millions of years") at Gournah strongly suggests that it was completed and functional during her reign and that Tausret started a regnal year 9, which means that she had two and more likely three independent years of rule, once one deducts the nearly six-year reign of Siptah.
 Her royal name, Sitre Meryamun, means "Daughter of Re, beloved of Amun."

 Family

+Parentage

 Twosret or Tausret's birth date is unknown.
 She did not hold title of "King's Daughter", meaning she was not daughter of any Pharaoh and her later claim to kingship would come solely through her marriage to Seti II.